jwoudenberg/jay/README.md

 /static/style.css
 ```

-You define the markdown conversion and any other transformations in main.roc.
+You define the markdown conversion and any other transformations in build.roc.

 ## Getting started

-In a directory with some source files, create a file `main.roc` with the following contents:
+In a directory with some source files, create a file `build.roc` with the following contents:

 ```roc
 #!/usr/bin/env roc